 I was looking over an old post about corporate photographs, and I have a question about whether or not to wear glasses in my upcoming firm photo.
 I’ll be a new associate at a law firm at the beginning of August.
 I am very young looking, and part of my professional attire (and personal style) is wearing glasses.
 I feel more comfortable in glasses and wear them every day anyway.
 I was wondering if you or your readers have advice on wearing glasses in professional pictures.
 I’ve always taken them for professional photos in the past to avoid a distracting glare.
 What do you think?

-Great question.
+Great question — I definitely think you can take a great corporate headshot in eyeglasses!
 This is the kind of thing that you may want to ask the photographer about — can he Photoshop out a glare?
 What does he recommend?
 In general, though, I think that if your everyday look includes glasses, then you ought to include glasses in your firm photo.
 (In fact, your glasses may already have an anti-reflective coating on them — if you can check your receipt or call the store where you bought them, that might help you remember.)
 I would also caution against the dark circles undereye circles that glasses can cause sometimes — take a few test shots at home to see if they do create them, and then test to see whether concealer helps hide them.
-(Pictured: Photographers, originally uploaded to Flickr by w warby.)
+(Current images (2018) via Stencil.
+Originally pictured (2011): Photographers, originally uploaded to Flickr by w warby.)

 – If you interviewed for the job in a suit, or you wear a suit to big meetings, then guess what: wear a suit for the picture.